Azure/aztk/README.md

 azb spark app logs \
     --id <my-cluster-id> \
     -- name <my-job-name>
-    [--tail] # If you want it to tail the log if the task is still runing
+    [--tail] # If you want it to tail the log if the task is still running
 ```
-More information regarding using a cluster can be found in the [spark submit documentation](./documentation/20%20-%20Spark%20Submit.md)
+More information regarding using a cluster can be found in the [spark submit documentation](./docs/20%20-%20Spark%20Submit.md)

 ### Connect your cluster to Azure Blob Storage (WASB connection)